 You can calculate how much wine your grapes will make once you know the weight.
 As a rough estimate,1kg of grapes will turn into 1 litre of juice.
 A demijohn (the glass fermentation vessel you transfer the wine into after you've done all the bucket stuff - see below) makes 6 bottles of wine.
 It holds 4.5 litres, so you'll need at least 5kg of grapes to ensure you have enough juice, maybe more to allow for wastage.
-If you don't quite have enough, you can top up with either Young's grape juice concentrate or Ritchies Grape Juice Concentrate (available from us - red or white, depending on whether you're making red or white wine).
+If you don't quite have enough, you can top up with grape juice concentrate (available from us - red grape juice concentrate or white grape juice concentrate, depending on whether you're making red or white wine).
 You could also top up with grape juice from a carton, provided it's pure 100% grape juice, not juice drink with sugar added.

 Where can I get a demijohn?